 He used the number 77/88, just as the Ugaritic scribe did in relation to the 77/88 siblings of Baal.
 In both cases, it is a variant form of the Levantine theme of “70 gods,” stylized in a graded numerical pattern.
-Third, the presence of an unusual word in the text that is not at all suitable for the context, also reveals the north-western Semitic origin of the myth: According to the story, an ally of the Storm-God referred to by the logogram IŠTAR, is able to hear Elkunirša’s words to his wife, after he had transformed her into a cup.
+Third, the presence of an unusual word in the text that is not at all suitable for the context, also reveals the north-western Semitic origin of the myth: According to the story, a goddess ally of the Storm-God referred to by the logogram IŠTAR, is able to hear Elkunirša’s words to his wife, after he had transformed her into a cup.
 However, the description of IŠTAR as a cup does not align with the parallelism in which the word “cup” appears—a parallelism whose second part describes the goddess as a particular type of bird—nor is it logical to the subsequent development, when IŠTAR is flying to a desert as a bird, as follows: